 Lunch: La Boqueria – This is the famous central food market in the Barri Gotic and one of the best places to grab lunch in the area.
 (Watch out for crowds!)

-Barcelona Museum of Contemporary Art – In the Raval area of town is the city’s modern art museum.
-They have hundreds of exhibits, especially from Spanish artists.
+Barcelona Museum of Contemporary Art — In the Raval area of town is the city’s modern art museum.
+It has hundreds of exhibits, especially from Spanish artists.
 If you love modern art, it’s worth a stop.

 Parc de la Ciutadella